 \subsection{Objective Function Formulation}

-One of the primary goals of this work is to accurately identify the facial keypoints even if they are invisible in the image space.
-Therefore, we formulate the objective function as a multi-loss optimization problem (as was used in~\cite{girshick2015fast}) where we not only want to detect diver faces and their facial keypoints but also maintain the underlying geometric relation among the $10$ keypoints.
+One of the key objectives of this work is to accurately detect the facial keypoints, even when they are occluded from the camera’s perspective.
+Therefore, we formulate the objective function as a multi-loss optimization problem (as was used in~\cite{girshick2015fast}) where we not only want to detect diver faces and their facial keypoints but also maintain the underlying geometric relations among the $10$ facial keypoints.
 The individual loss components are described below:

-\begin{enumerate} \item $\mathcal{L}_{fc}(f, f_{gt})$: This is a \textit{cross-entropy loss} which governs whether a particular image patch (anchor) is a face or background.
+\begin{enumerate} \item $\mathcal{L}_{fc}(f, f_{gt})$: This is a cross-entropy loss which governs whether a particular image patch (anchor) is a face or background.
 Here, $f$ is the probability of an anchor being a face.
-If, for an anchor, the ground truth also contains a face, then the value of $f_{gt}$ is $1$ otherwise it is $0$.
+Additionally, if the ground truth anchor also contains a face, then the value of $f_{gt}$ is $1$, otherwise it is $0$.
 Here, $gt$ refers to the ground truth values.

-\item $\mathcal{L}_{fb}(\Vec{b}, \Vec{b}_{gt})$: This is the \textit{diver face bounding box regression loss} where $\Vec{b}=[x_{min},y_{min},x_{max},y_{max}]$ is a vector containing the predicted face bounding box coordinates.
-Here, $\mathcal{L}_{fb}$ is a smooth-L$_1$ loss which was introduced in~\cite{girshick2015fast} and is defined as,
+\item $\mathcal{L}_{fb}(\Vec{b}, \Vec{b}_{gt})$: This is the diver face bounding box regression loss where $\Vec{b}=[x_{min},y_{min},x_{max},y_{max}]$ is a vector containing the predicted face bounding box coordinates.
+Here, $\mathcal{L}_{fb}$ is a \textit{smooth-L$_1$ loss} which was introduced in~\cite{girshick2015fast} and is defined as,

-where $x$ is fed as the difference between the predicted and the ground truth bounding box coordinates.
+where $u$ is fed as the difference between the predicted and the ground truth bounding box coordinates.
 Finally, the loss is averaged for all four coordinates.

-\item $\mathcal{L}_{kp}(\Vec{p}, \Vec{p}_{gt})$: This is the \textit{diver face keypoints regression loss} where $\Vec{p}=[x_1, y_1, \cdots, x_{10}, y_{10}]$.
+\item $\mathcal{L}_{kp}(\Vec{p}, \Vec{p}_{gt})$: This is the diver face keypoints regression loss where $\Vec{p}=[x_1, y_1, \cdots, x_{10}, y_{10}]$.
 The loss is also calculated as a smooth-L$_1$ loss (as shown in Eq.~\ref{eq:l1-loss}).
 Essentially, $\mathcal{L}_{kp}$ supervises the algorithm to predict the $10$ facial keypoints closer to the ground truth values.
 For both $\mathcal{L}_{fb}$ and $\mathcal{L}_{kp}$ losses, the four bounding box coordinates and the $10$ facial keypoints values were normalized.